mighty-gerbils/gerbil/doc/reference/misc.md

 ## Read/Write Locks

-The `:std/misc/rwlock` include an implementation of read write locks.
+The `:std/misc/rwlock` include an implementation of read/write locks.

-The implementation preempts readers when there are writers waiting, so that no new readers will acquire the lock until all writers are done.
+The implementation queues additional readers when there are writers waiting, so that no new readers will acquire the lock until all writers are done.
+This ensures that writers cannot be starved, which is a very important property for read/write locks.

 ::: tip To use bindings from this module:
 ```scheme